2023 Global ESSAY Competition

 Candidates should NOT add footnotes.
 They may, however, add endnotes and/or a Bibliography that is clearly titled as such.

 Each candidate will be required to provide the email address of an academic referee who is familiar with the candidate's written academic work.
 This should be a school teacher, if possible, or another responsible adult who is not a relation of the candidate.
-The John Locke Institute will email this referee to verify that the submitted essay is indeed the original work of the candidate.
+The John Locke Institute will email referees to verify that the essays submitted are indeed the original work of the candidates.

 Submissions may be made as soon as registration opens in April.
-We recommend that you submit your essay well in advance of the deadline to avoid any last-minute complications and to ensure that you can submit your essay for free.
+We recommend that you submit your essay well in advance of the deadline to avoid any last-minute complications.

-Acceptance of your essay depends on your granting us permission to use your data for the purposes of receiving and processing your entry as well as communicating with you about the Awards Ceremony Dinner, the academic conference for essay competition finalists, and other events and programmes of the John Locke Institute and its associated entities.
+Acceptance of your essay depends on your granting us permission to use your data for the purposes of receiving and processing your entry as well as communicating with you about the Awards Ceremony Dinner, the academic conference, and other events and programmes of the John Locke Institute and its associated entities.

 Late entries